iatechicken/ucbmids/README.md

 ## W210 Capstone (2020 Summer)
 This is it.
 I teamed up with Hong, Michelle, and Rachael to come up with [AccessiPark Denver](http://accessipark.com).
 Our plan was to:
 - First, train a model to detect street-level accessibility obstacles like lamps, fire hydrants, no parking signs
-- Second, Find areas from a zipcode level with the least amount of accessibility obstacles
+- Second, Find areas from a zipcode level with the total count of accessibility parking signs
 - Third, use feature engineering, googlemaps, and data visualization to disseminate this information

 ### Highlights